 This is a reposting of a blog entry that was originally published on OpenSalon.com on December 10, 2010.
-This is the first in a series of Christmas-themed posts.
+It’s the first in my series of Christmas-themed posts.

 In the love-it-or-hate-it Christmas sweepstakes, I am firmly on the “love it” side.
 As unfashionable as this might be, I look forward to all the rituals, food and socializing that corresponds with the annual Santapalooza (for me, it’s a strictly secular holiday).

 While I have many great memories of wonderful Xmastimes past and present, there are certainly a few duds in there too–and the Xmas period of 1986 is unquestionably a benchmark in crappadoodles yuletide seasons.

 At the time, I was managing a music retail store which I will refer to as XYZ Records.
 I have already written about quitting the store in a slow blaze of glory nine months later and, by this point, things within XYZ were really starting to sour.
 It was becoming an increasingly unreasonable company to work for, with things starting to head south sharply through the preceding autumn.
 By that time, a feeling of dread would envelope me every day when I walked through the door.
 What I didn’t yet know was that things weren’t going to get any better and that the Xmas season of 1986 would turn out to be particularly unpleasant.
 Over the course of three consecutive weekends, I was presented with a series of challenges when I least needed them.

 This was still the glory days of record retail (although now it was mostly cassettes and CDs we were selling) and the month of December was always routinely nuts.
 It was normal to do the equivalent of January-through-March’s total business within the final week preceding the 25th.
 It was tough enough getting through the avalanche of the seasonal customers without having to deal with a new crisis every seven days.